The Ocean Race Europe Science Report can be viewed here.

 At The Ocean Race we want to do all we can to support and protect our seas.
 An important element of this is using our unique race - which goes through some of the most remote parts of the planet - to gather valuable information about the state of the ocean.

 This isn’t something that we can do alone, we rely on our amazing teams, who embrace our science programme and play a key role in helping to improve understanding about our marine world and the threats it faces.

 We launched our innovative science programme during the 2017-18 edition of our round-the-world sailing race.
 As the seven boats travelled through some of the most remote parts of our ocean they measured a range of variables to help provide insights on weather, climate change and microplastics.

-As they raced, sailors deployed 30 scientific drifter buoys.
-These captured valuable data, for the US National Oceanic and Atmospheric Administration’s (NOAA) Global Drifter Program, to further scientific understanding of ocean health and the Earth’s climate.
+As they raced, sailors deployed 30 scientific drifter buoys, which captured valuable data.
+This information was shared with the US National Oceanic and Atmospheric Administration’s (NOAA) Global Drifter Program to further scientific understanding of sea surface temperature, ocean currents and the Earth’s climate.

 This unique collaboration between ocean research organisations and sailors has been commended for its significant contribution to increasing understanding of ocean health by filling critical observational gaps in remote areas.

 Governments and organisations base policy and decisions on the best available scientific knowledge in order to effectively protect and restore the ocean, so we feel privileged to be in a position to help improve knowledge and generate a more comprehensive understanding of the state of our seas.

 Through our science programme we are committed to ensuring that the data collection from boats is of the highest quality and fit for purpose to optimise value for the scientific community.
 We have appointed advisors to provide guidance and ensure scientific rigour.
 Our advisors are:

 - Dr Carlie Wiener - Schmidt Ocean Institute - Director of Communications and Engagement Strategy